 As the preceding data illustrates, the distribution of in-migrants by age for Bay County is heavily concentrated among individuals less than 35 years of age (56.9%).
 This is a lower share of younger in-migrants compared to the region (60.9%) and state (65.0%).
 By comparison, 23.6% of in-migrants to the county were between the ages of 35 and 54 years, and 19.5% were aged 55 and older.
 As such, Bay County has larger shares of in-migrants between the ages of 35 and 54 and ages 55 and older when compared to the state.
-Approximately 35.6% of in-migrants to Bay County earn \$50,000 or more annually, while nearly one-third (32.6%) earn between \$25,000 and \$49,999.
-Both shares are higher than the corresponding shares for the region and state and indicate that in-migrants to Bay County are more likely to earn moderate to high incomes compared to in-migrants at the region and state levels.
-However, it is noteworthy that the distribution of in-migrants by income in Bay County is remarkably balanced among the three income cohorts as those earning less than \$25,000 comprise 31.8% of all in-migrants to the county.
-Although this data represents individual income rather than household income, this illustrates that in-migrants to Bay County likely seek housing alternatives across a wide range of affordability levels.
+In-migrants to Bay County generally earn less than in-migrants at the state level.
+Nearly one-half (46.7%) of in-migrants to Bay County earn less than \$25,000 annually, while 32.9% earn between \$25,000 and \$49,999.
+By comparison, only 20.4% of in-migrants to the county earn \$50,000 or more.
+This distribution is more heavily weighted toward the low- and middle-income cohorts when compared to the state of Michigan.
+Although this data represents individual income rather than household income, this illustrates that a significant portion of the individuals relocating to Bay County earn low to moderate incomes and housing affordability is likely an important factor in relocation.

-The following table illustrates the employment base by industry for Bay County, Region G, and the state of Michigan.
+The following table illustrates the employment base by industry for Bay County, the East Central Michigan Region, and the state of Michigan.
 The top five industries by share of employment for each area are highlighted in red text.